 For example, the intelligent workplace will leverage machine learning to understand users’ preferences and needs.
 Just like how Google can alert you to leave five minutes early for work due to traffic (because you leave every day for work at the same time), employees have the opportunity to receive relevant updates, news, and alerts based on their exact moments in the context of their task at hand.

 Chatbot technology is already dominating the customer experience with positive impacts on customer service, technical support, and pre-sales.
-With chatbots for the enterprise, employees will have the opportunity to have an around-the-clock assistant to perform tasks, automate tasks, and make suggestions.
+With chatbots for the enterprise, employees will have the opportunity to have an around-the-clock assistant to help provide answers, automate tasks, and make suggestions.

 These emerging technologies will bring massive potential for forward-thinking enterprises to: